ingig/code-narrator/docs/src/documentation/DocumentationGenerator.ts.md

 ### Method: make()

-This method generates the documentation files based on the documents stored in the `DocumentationCache`.
-It also supports generating a sitemap for the documentation.
+This method generates the documentation files based on the content of the `DocumentationCache`.
+It also processes the documentation using the generator plugins specified in the configuration.

 #### Parameters